daniyakhatri/data-analytics-projects/README.md

-# Data-Analytics-Projects
+# Data Analytics Projects

-Data analytics projects showcasing data cleaning, analysis, dashboards, and reporting automation with SQL, Power BI, Excel, and Python.
+This repository showcases analytics and automation projects focused on improving data quality, operational workflows, and reporting efficiency.
+The projects reflect hands-on experience working with real-world processes, messy data, and business-driven analytics use cases.

 ## Tools & Technologies
 - SQL
+- Python
 - Power BI
 - Excel
-- Python
+- Power Automate
 - C++

-## Skills Demonstrated
+## Skills & Focus Areas
-- Data cleaning and validation
+- Data cleaning, validation, and preparation for reporting
+- Building dashboards and performance metrics for operational insights
-- Data analysis and reporting
+- Automating manual workflows and improving process efficiency
-- Dashboard creation
-- Process improvement and automation
+- Structuring data for analysis, searchability, and decision-making

+Each project folder contains detailed documentation that describes the problem, approach, and outcome, using mock or simulated data.